 There are numerous benefits for obtaining the GSP designation, including:

-GSPs must sit for and pass the Certified Safety Professional (CSP) examination within ten (10) years of the date the GSP is awarded.
+GSPs must sit for and pass the Certified Safety Professional (CSP) examination within six (6) years of the date the GSP is awarded.

 All GSPs pay an annual renewal fee to maintain their designation, just like ASPs and CSPs.
 Once a GSP meets the requirements for the CSP certification they may submit their CSP application.

 In the past twenty years, the responsibilities of safety professionals have expanded.
-Safety issues have become more complex and today's safety professionals must be continually better qualified.
+Safety issues have become more complex and today's safety professionals must continually increase their knowledge base.
 BCSP credential holders are among the most highly trained, educated, and experienced individuals in the safety field.
 In general, those who hold a BCSP credential are more likely to be hired, earn higher salaries, and receive more promotions and leadership assignments than their peers who do not hold the certification.

 Enhance Your Self-Esteem: The most frequent reported value derived from achieving a BCSP credential is increased self-esteem and personal satisfaction.
-Most newly certified individuals report that achieving their certification increased their personal worth.
+Most newly-certified individuals report that achieving their certification increases their personal worth.
 A major factor is having met standards established by peers for professional safety practice.
-It indicates that you have risen above the competition, because, you have been evaluated by professional peers against those standards.
+It indicates that you have risen above the competition because you have been evaluated by professional peers against those standards.

 Share Your Knowledge for Professional Safety Practice: Having achieved a certification shows you have mastered the core knowledge required for professional safety practice.
-The Safety Salary Survey shows that the certification process made them learn the field.
-The certification did what it is intended to do - ensuring the knowledge necessary for practice.
+The Safety Salary Survey shows that the certification process provided them with appropriate qualifications in the field.
+The certification did what it is intended to do - ensured the knowledge necessary for practice.

-Gain an Advantage Over Your Peers: Because a BCSP credential is high quality, as demonstrated by its compliance with national and/or internationally recognized standards for certification of persons, most holding it have created an edge for themselves.
-As recognition for BCSP credentials grow among employers, government agencies, peers and the public, those holding one have a competitive advantage for safety positions and assignments.
+Gain an Advantage Over Your Peers: Due to the high quality of BCSP credentials, as demonstrated by its compliance with national and/or internationally recognized standards for certification of persons, most holding a BCSP credential have created an edge for themselves.
+As recognition for BCSP credentials grow among employers, government agencies, peers, and the public; those holding one have a competitive advantage for safety positions and assignments.

-For a certification with a degree requirement (CSP and ASP), BCSP needs the educational institution to hold institutional accreditation from an accreditation body with institutional accrediting authority recognized by the Council for Higher Education Accreditation (CHEA) and/or the U.S. Department of Education.
-Degrees earned outside the U.S. must be evaluated for equivalency.
-Unaccredited degrees are disqualified.
-The degree must be awarded during the period of accreditation.
-More information regarding the academic requirement can be found on The Education Standard page.
+For a certification with a degree requirement (CSP and ASP), BCSP requires the educational institution to hold institutional accreditation from an accreditation body with institutional accrediting authority recognized by the Council for Higher Education Accreditation (CHEA) and/or the U.S. Department of Education.

 In addition to the academic requirement, BCSP candidates must have professional safety experience.
 Professional safety experience must meet all of the following criteria to be considered acceptable by BCSP:

-Once your application has been approved you may purchase an examination at any time during your 1-year eligibility period by logging in to “My Profile” at bcsp.org and clicking on the “Purchase Exam” menu button.
+Once your application has been approved you may purchase an examination at any time by logging in to “My Profile” at bcsp.org and clicking on the “Purchase Exam” menu button.
+You have one (1) year from the approval of your application to purchase and sit for examination, and may sit for the exam at any time after a six (6) week waiting period from your last exam attempt.
 BCSP will notify the examination service that you are an eligible candidate so you may schedule a convenient time to sit for the exam.

 BCSP's examination service provider, Pearson VUE, has hundreds of test centers located around the world (locate a test center).
 Pearson VUE test centers are open every business day, some also having weekend and holiday hours.
 Examinations are delivered via computer at the test center.
 As soon as candidates submit their exam, official results are available.
 Candidates who fail may still be eligible to purchase a new examination.

 After completing all of the requirements, BCSP will award candidates who pass the certification exam the credential.
 All certifications are awarded on an annual basis and those holding one must pay an annual fee in order to retain the use.
-All credential holds must remain up-to-date with changes in professional practice by compiling their Recertification points every five years.
+All credential holders must remain up-to-date with changes in professional practice by compiling their recertification points every five (5) years.